ceford/cefjdemos-data-jdm-user/articles/en/system/cache.md

 from component views and from modules.
 The functional difference between the two is that with Progressive Caching **for logged-off users all modules are always cached**.
 In this case, setting the *No Caching* option for a module has no effect.
-If the caching storage option is to *File*, you can find the modules cache file (the output from all modules is stored within the same file) within the `cache/com_modules` directory.
+If the caching storage option is set to *File*, you can find the modules cache file (the output from all modules is stored within the same file) within the `cache/com_modules` directory.